 Whenever possible, promote a love and appreciation for the arts.
 A competition for the visual, performing and language arts is a perfect fit for this party.
 The arts make up a culture and this party is a celebration of the Celtic culture.

 A craft competition is fun.
 Warn your guests ahead of time so they can bring a handcrafted item.
 Set up a table to display these items.

 Music, singing and dancing all fall in the performing arts category and provide plenty of entertainment for your guest whether they are watching or performing.
-Some particularly Celtic instrumental talent includes:
+Some particularly Celtic instrumental talent include drumming, piping and fiddling.